gitshreevatsa/Assignment-Overview/Block-Not-Found.md

 In this case:

 * The actual error blockNumber (`0x4AAEA6F` = `78209999`) is **below** the retained base height.
 * The earliest available block is `base height + 2`, confirmed via both block number and hash.
+This was at the time of investigation and may change when tested again as time progresses, but the pattern of pruning is clear.

 ## User Guidance